estate agents

 Tenant Application Procedure (Quick Guide)

-When you have found one of our homes you would like to rent, give us a call & we will arrange to show you around the property.
-If you would like to apply for the property, you & any other person over the age of eighteen who will be residing at the property will be required to fill in a Bella Properties application form.
-Once received the application form will be checked by our lettings team and in some cases information regarding suitability will be passed onto the landlord for their appraisal.
-If you are the accepted applicant/s you will be required to supply the following documents: Photo ID (passport/driving licence) Proof of address (bank statement/utility bill dated within the last 3 months and the *Holding Deposit* (See below) shown on the application form, payable by cash or bank transfer.
+1) After viewing one of our properties, if you wish to apply, you and any other person over the age of eighteen who will be residing at the property will be required to fill in a Bella Properties pre-application form.
+After we have received the completed pre-application form/s they will be checked by our lettings team and in some cases information regarding suitability will be passed onto the landlord for their appraisal.
+If you are the accepted applicant/s you will be required to supply the following documents:

 Please note: The property will remain advertised & available for let, until all Bella properties application forms/documentation & the holding deposit have been received.
 If another application & holding deposit is received before yours the property may be let to another applicant.